 The history of this unique shoe company can be traced in 1774 in a small German village.
 Johann Adam Birkenstock started it all but his grandson, Konrad.
 In 1897, he changed the footwear game by altering the shape of the shoe.
 From his theory, greater comfort would be achieved if the shoe shape mirrors the foot shape.
 It resulted in the contoured insole that became a prominent feature of the brand.

 From then on, Birkenstock took hold of the arch support and carried this on their footwear.
 From sandals, the brand not only diversified in different countries but its product line as well.
-Currently, boots and sneakers are included on their list.
+Currently, cleats and sneakers are included on their list.
 Birkenstock Manitoba is one of their items.

 - These sneakers retail for $180.